Gabriel Moreno Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the first-ranked team ERA among all MLB pitching staffs (3.68).
+- The Braves have the third-ranked team ERA among all league pitching staffs (3.78).

-- The Braves surrender the third-fewest home runs in baseball (96 total, one per game).
+- Braves pitchers combine to give up the third-fewest home runs in baseball (99 total, 1.1 per game).

-- His last appearance came on Sunday, July 9 against the Tampa Bay Rays, when the righty went 3 1/3 innings, surrendering seven earned runs while giving up six hits.
+- The right-hander last appeared on Friday against the Chicago White Sox, when he went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.